A Chapter In U.S. History Often Ignored: The Flight Of Runaway Slaves To Mexico

 "Sometimes someone would come 'long and try to get us to run up north and be free.
 We used to laugh at that," said former slave Felix Haywood, interviewed in 1937 for the federal Slave Narrative Project.

 Haywood was 92 at the time, blind, white-haired and weather-beaten.
-He was born into slavery and as a young man tended cattle and sheep for ranchers around San Antonio, Texas.
+He was born into slavery and as a young man tended cattle and sheep for ranchers around San Antonio.

 "There wasn't no reason to run up north," he continued in the interview.
 "All we had to do was to walk, but walk south, and we'd be free as soon as we crossed the Rio Grande.
 In Mexico, you could be free.
 They didn't care what color you was — black, white, yellow or blue.
 Hundreds of slaves did go to Mexico and got on all right."